Compare & Contrast – Disney’s Lighting Lane with Universal’s Express Pass

 Pricing

-Genie+ costs $15 per person plus tax at Walt Disney World theme parks.
-ILL costs between $7 and $20 per person plus tax but can only be bought once per attraction per day.
-A family of four can purchase Genie+ and one ILL per day at a maximum cost of $140 plus tax.
+Lightning Lane Multi Pass starts at $18 per person plus tax at Walt Disney World theme parks and goes to $29 for a multi-park option.
+Lightning Lane Single Pass costs between $11 to $25 per person plus tax based on the attraction, but can only be bought once per attraction per day.
+A family of four can purchase a Multi Pass and one Single Pass per day at a maximum cost of $220 plus tax.

-Express Pass starts at $79.99 per person plus tax, with emphasis on “starts”.
-Most days Express Pass costs over $100 per person plus tax, with pricing during Christmas week for a two-park Unlimited Express Pass costing $269.99 per person plus tax.
-A family of four buying a standard Express Pass should expect to pay at least $320 plus tax, all the way up to over $1000 during peak times.
-Grab a bag if you are hyperventilating, staying at a Premier Universal Orlando hotel includes an Unlimited 2-Park Express Pass for each guest for each day of your stay, including check-in and check-out dates.
+Express Pass starts at $89.99 per person plus tax, emphasizing “starts”.
+Most days Express Pass costs over $110 per person plus tax, with pricing during Christmas week for a two-park Unlimited Express Pass reaching $279.99 per person plus tax.
+Express Pass is only valid for one use at each attraction and one park per day, but upgrades for unlimited use (starts at $119.99) and multiple parks (starts at $104.99) are available.
+A family of four buying a standard Express Pass should expect to pay at least $400 plus tax PER DAY, up to and over $1200 during peak times.
+Grab a bag if you are hyperventilating, staying at select Universal Orlando hotels includes an Unlimited 2-Park Express Pass for each guest for each day of your stay, including check-in and check-out dates.

 Hagrid’s Magical Creature Motorbike Adventure.
 At the time of publishing, this attraction was not participating in the Universal Express Pass program.

-Express Pass is a real line-skipping option.
-Simply show up to the queue, scan your pass, and you’ll be admitted to the Express queue.
-Your wait in line might be longer than LL attractions, but that is a trade-off of this system.
+Express Pass is an as-you-go line-skipping option where no reservations or cell phone use is required.
+Simply show up to the queue, scan your pass, and be admitted to the Express queue.
+Your wait in line might be longer than LL attractions (Universal only promises to reduce waits by half of stand-by posted wait times), but that is a trade-off of this system.
 Using our Touring Plans with an Express Pass is like cutting through butter with a hot knife.

 Pros & Cons

 So far we have avoided directly comparing the two products because they aim for two different goals.
-Lighting Lane aims to plan out your day through attraction reservations, while you might be in line for only 10 minutes you might wait two or more hours to get into that short line.
-Guests trade the flexibility of touring for super short lines.
+Lighting Lane wants you to plan out your day through attraction reservations, while you might be in line for only 10 minutes you might need to find other things to do for two or more hours while you wait to get into that short line.
+Guests trade flexibility for super short lines.

-Express Pass on the other hand is a true fast line to the attraction, cutting your wait by half.
-In our testing Express lines are usually 20 minutes or shorter, but some attractions during busy times might see Express waits reach over 45 minutes.
-Unlike LL, Express does not require using a smartphone app to use – just scan a ticket for access.
+Express Pass on the other hand only promises to cut your wait by half.
+In our testing Express lines are usually 20 minutes or shorter, but some attractions during busy times might see Express waits reach over 45 minutes such as Reign of Kong.
+Unlike Lightning Lane, Express does not require using a smartphone app – just scan a ticket for access.
 Guests trade away super short lines for the flexibility of riding attractions at any time.

-Genie+ and LL must be purchased for each person each day going to the parks.
-A family of four at Caribbean Beach for $250 per night might still pay $60 a day for LL access, but Universal includes Express Pass with Premier hotels.
-That same family of four could stay two nights at Royal Pacific at $312 per night and receive three days of Unlimited Two-Park Express for free.
+Lightning Lane must be purchased for each person each day going to the parks.
+Express Pass can be purchased the day of or in advance of your visit.
+Express Pass is also included with your stay at select Universal hotels.
+A family of four at Caribbean Beach for $300 per night might still pay $60 a day for Genie+, and upgrading to a Deluxe at $500 per day still does not include Lightning Lane access.
+That same family of four could stay two nights at Royal Pacific at $500 per night and receive three days of Unlimited Two-Park Express for free.

 Every major attraction at Walt Disney World is accessible by Lighting Lane or Individual Lighting Lane Reservations.
-At the time of this writing two Universal Orlando attractions are not available under Express – Jurassic World VelociCoster and Hagrid’s Magical Creature Motorbike Adventure.
+At the time of this writing, Hagrid’s Magical Creature Motorbike Adventure is the only attraction without Universal Express offered.
 Universal does not offer individual purchases of Express access for attractions either, so you must pay for the full Express offering to access only one attraction.

 Hard Rock Hotel which includes a complimentary Unlimited 2-Park Express Pass. (aerial photo by @bioreconstruct)